namjachingu/terraform-google-gke-cisco/README.md

 ## Terraform

 Modules defined in Terraform are a collection of resources.
+They can be referenced anywhere where the details in that module are useful to use.

 **Files**